This post may include affiliate links. See my full disclosure.

 So now, naturally, you’re on the hunt for books like the Tearsmith.
 You’re craving those same gritty emotions, that angst you can feel in your chest, and the kind of romance that doesn’t just flirt with your heart—it shatters it.
 But in the best possible way, of course.
 I don’t want cute and fluffy.
 I want messy, chaotic, slightly toxic, completely unforgettable love stories.
 The kind that make you want to scream into your pillow at 2 a.m. because, somehow, you’re mad, sad, and swooning all at once.

-The books in this book list are for the readers who loved the complexity in The Tearsmith—the pain, the healing, the yearning, the quiet moments that somehow scream the loudest.
+The books I’m recommending are for the readers who loved the complexity in The Tearsmith—the pain, the healing, the yearning, the quiet moments that somehow scream the loudest.
 These stories dive deep into emotionally charged relationships, often set in dark, complicated, or forbidden circumstances.
 Some follow characters who’ve known deep pain and are learning to love again.
 Others feature intense chemistry between people who probably shouldn’t fall for each other—but do, hard.

 Expect morally gray love interests who are magnetic and dangerous in all the right ways.
 Expect secrets, trauma, redemption arcs, and characters who are so messy and real that you’ll feel like you know them.
 Some stories take place in gritty, toxic high school or college settings where emotions run wild.
 Others explore dark pasts, broken families, and the blurred lines between love and obsession.